niyontezejado/niyontezejado/README.md

 ---

 👷 **Check out what I'm currently working on**
-- Liver and vessel segmentation using VSNet
+- Retinal image segmenation using deep learning (Ongoing)
 - Colon and Tumor Segmentation on Extended 3D MSD Dataset

 ---